Skip to main content

 '<span class="visually-hidden"> – updating…</span>';

-const newValue = await increment();
+const tx = await incrementor.increment();

 // Only use `innerHTML` with contract values you trust!